Linuxfabrik/lfops/roles/openvpn_server/README.md

 ### Mandatory

 * On RHEL-compatible systems, enable the EPEL repository.
 This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.
+* Create a certificate for the OpenVPN server and save it on the server as `/etc/openvpn/server/server.p12`.
+* Generate a certificate revocation list and save it on the server as `/etc/openvpn/server/server.p12`.

 ### Optional